Volgin84/encryption-strategy/README.md

 ## How to Run

+Easiest way to run is straight throught the VS IDE.
-Explain how to compile and run the application.
+Alternatively should you wish to compile and run code with the windows terminal ensure that .NET SDK is installed on your system.

 ## Usage